tls-kr/tls-texts/README.md

-# TLS-data
+# TLS-texts
-XML version of the TLS database.
+XML version of the texts.
 This is a companion app for the main [TLS](https://github.com/tls-kr/tls-app).

 ## Requirements
 *   [exist-db](http://exist-db.org/exist/apps/homepage/index.html) version: ``3.6.1`` or greater